 - Increased protein in your urine

-- Perforation or fistula- an abnormal hole in your stomach, intestine, esophagus, or other organ, which may be life-threatening.
+- Perforation or fistula – an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening.

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.